klaudiosinani/taskbook/readme.md

 ### Create Task

 To create a new task use the `--task`/`-t` option with your task's description following right after.
+Create multiple tasks at once by using `::` as a delimiter between task descriptions.
+Multiple tasks are creating using the same boards and priority specified.

 ```
 $ tb -t Improve documentation
+$ tb -t Fix translations::Add validation::Write unit tests
 ```

 ### Create Note

 To create a new note use the `--note`/`-n` option with your note's body following right after.
+Multiple notes can also be created at once by using `::` as a delimiter between note descriptions.
+Multiple notes are created using the same boards specified.

 ```
 $ tb -n Mergesort worse-case O(nlogn)
+$ tb -n Font size is 16px::Background color is f4f7fb::Margin size is 2rem
 ```

 ### Create Board